openstack-archive/senlin/doc/source/user/policy_types.rst

   $ openstack cluster policy type show -F json senlin.policy.deletion

-For information on how to manage the relationship between a policy and a cluster, please refer to :ref:`guide-bindings`.
+For information on how to manage the relationship between a policy and a cluster, please refer to :ref:`ref-bindings`.

 See Also